Snowline Joint Unified School District

 The Snowline Joint Unified School District (SJUSD) is the school district for part of the Victor Valley in the Mojave Desert and northeastern San Gabriel Mountains, located within San Bernardino County, California.

 The district extends into Los Angeles County.

-The school district serves areas of Victorville, Wrightwood, Phelan, and Piñon Hills.
+The school district includes all of the Wrightwood, Phelan, and Piñon Hills census-designated places, as well as portions of the municipalities of Hesperia and Victorville and a portion of the Oak Hills CDP.
 The district has 11 schools, 2 high schools, 3 middle schools, 5 elementary schools and 1 K-8 school.

 History

 The SJUSD is a combination of local school districts and schools, including: the Wrightwood School District, Phelan School District, Serrano High School, and the Chaparral Continuation High School from the Victor Valley Union High School District.

 Seven schools have opened since the unification: Five K-5 elementary schools; one K-8 school of choice; two 6-8 middle schools; one K-12 independent study school, and one 7-12 community day school.